 A good book can transport you into another world.
-With the kids home for the next few weeks there are many services offering up free and educational entertainment for your use.
+Now that the kids are spending more time at home, there are many services offering up free and educational entertainment for your use.
 Many famous authors, illustrators and celebrities are offering a way for us to virtually escape from our homes through online readings of popular books.

 Josh Gad, everyone’s favorite snowman, is also lending a hand.
 Since March 13, he has been reading a story on Twitter every night at 7 pm ET/3 pm PT.
 So far he has read, Olivia Goes to Venice by Ian Falconer, The Day the Crayons Quit by Drew Daywalt and The Giving Tree by Shel Silverstein.
 Find out more at #GadBookClub.

 Check out some of the celebrities sharing story time.

 Kevin Jonas Reads Classic Thomas & Friends Books on Caribu

 Kevin Jonas is teaming up with Mattel and video app Caribu to read classic Thomas & Friends books to celebrate the iconic children’s books.
 Jonas will be releasing new videos each week throughout the month of May, with the first story available starting Apr.
 28.